splunk/public-o11y-docs/logs/LOconnect-usecase.rst

 Determine which logs matter
 ========================================================================================================================
 1. Aisha opens the service map in Splunk Application Performance Monitoring (APM).
 To find out why the checkout completion rate is so low, she selects the :strong:`/cart/checkout` business workflow on the service map.
-The service map now shows Aisha the dependency interactions among the full set of services backing the :strong:`/cart/checkout workflow`.
+The service map now shows Aisha the dependency interactions among the full set of services backing the :strong:`/cart/checkout` workflow.

     .. image:: /_images/logs/service-map.png
         :width: 70%